Skip to content

 drop_flexible bool

-If True, clear flexible-direction policies.
+If True, clear flexible-direction policies after rewriting edge incidence signs.

 True